 Effects of Gestational Diabetes

-When a pregnant woman has gestational diabetes, her blood sugar crosses over to high levels.
-Hence, her body produces more insulin to cope with this high level of blood sugar or glucose.
+When a pregnant woman has gestational diabetes, her blood sugar crosses to high levels.
+Hence, her body produces more insulin to cope with this high blood sugar or glucose level.
 The insulin does not cross the placenta, but the glucose does, giving the baby high blood glucose levels.

 The extra energy from the glucose becomes fat, sometimes resulting in a big baby.
 A big baby could mean complications for a mother during childbirth.
 The baby’s pancreas will produce more insulin to counter this high level of glucose, and excess insulin will put the baby at risk of being obese or diabetic in future.